-We have entered a new era of work related activity where our events and meetings have been moved into the digital arena.
+We have entered a new era of work related activity where our events and meetings have been moved online.
 With the University provided collaboration tools, we now have the opportunity to meet and collaborate irrespective of location.
 These tools also make it easy to record sessions and it is with this aspect that these guidelines are most concerned.

-- Recording events or meetings is possible via these platforms.
+Recording events or meetings is possible through the supported platforms.
 We don’t normally record physical meetings or events unless it is for a specific purpose and the same should apply to online or hybrid versions.
 Just because you can record something doesn’t mean you should.
-However, if there is a good reason to record a meeting, for example to assist with note or minute taking or on occasions when not everyone can attend synchronously and you want others to be able to hear what was said, you can use the record function.
+However, if there is a good reason to record a meeting, for example to assist with note or minute taking or on occasions when not everyone can attend and you want others to be able to hear what was said, you can use the record function.

 - The organiser must tell everyone in advance of the intention to record the event or meeting and the reason why the recording is necessary.
 At the start of the event or meeting the convenor should remind everyone of the intention to record, prior to starting the recording.

 - The normal retention period for any event or meeting recording is 20 days.
-Recordings must not be removed from the platform on which they were recorded nor should they be copied and stored elsewhere.
 You must follow data protection legislation, see the data protection handbook.

 - There are some circumstances where recordings may be needed to be retained for a longer period, an example would be an all staff meeting where 20 days may not be sufficient.
 In these cases, this should be articulated clearly to all participants prior to the event or meeting taking place.

-- All organisers of events or meetings must ensure that participants are made aware of the intention to record the event or meeting and, to meet legal requirements, you must also inform participants whether they can opt out or if they have to opt in.
+- If you are the organiser of an event or meeting, you must ensure that participants are made aware of the intention to record the event or meeting and, to meet legal requirements, you must also inform participants whether they can opt out, or if they have to opt in.

-- All organisers of events or meetings must communicate to participants the purpose of the recording, the retention period, and what the recording may, or may not, be used for.
+- You must communicate to participants the purpose of the recording, the retention period, and what the recording may, or may not, be used for.

-- At the start of the event or meeting, the organiser or convenor must advise participants of the intention to record, prior to the commencement of the recording.
-The organiser must also advise any ‘late joining’ participants that the event or meeting is being recorded.
+- At the start of the event or meeting, you must advise participants of the intention to record, prior to the commencement of the recording.
+You must also advise any ‘late joining’ participants that the event or meeting is being recorded.

-- Participants must not make their own recording of a meeting or event, whether that be video and/or audio using the recording option on any of the collaborative tools or using their personal recording device, mobile phone, computer or tablet.
+- You must not make their own recording of a meeting or event, whether that be video and/or audio, using the recording option on any of the collaborative tools, or using apersonal recording device, mobile phone, computer or tablet.

-- Participants must not download the event or meeting recording from the collaboration tool or make a copy to store elsewhere.
+- You must not download the event or meeting recording from the collaboration tool or make a copy to store elsewhere.

 Recording Privacy Notices

-You may also want to read through our Recording Online and Digital Events Privacy Notices, and ask your meeting attendees to read them as well.
+You may also want to read through our Recording Online and Digital Events Privacy Notices:

 Example Meeting and Event Types